Mullumbimby: Health

 The Byron Shire, in which Mullumbimby is situated, is also the only remaining local government area in the Northern Rivers region to reject fluoridation of its water supply.

+During the COVID-19 pandemic, despite state government-mandated restrictions, many businesses in Mullumbimby welcomed unvaccinated and unmasked individuals into their businesses, saying that the mandates imposed by the government were discriminatory.

 Sport and recreation

 The Mullumbimby Giants is the local rugby league club that competes in the Northern Rivers Regional Rugby League competition.